-Cinematographer Gianni di Venanzo’s masterful use of Technicolor transforms Juliet of the Spirits, Fellini’s first color feature, into a kaleidoscope of dreams, spirits, and memories.
-Giulietta Masina plays a betrayed wife whose inability to come to terms with reality leads her along a hallucinatory journey of self-discovery. —The Criterion Collection
+Fellini’s first color feature, shot in Technicolor, is a kaleidoscope of dreams, spirits and memories.
+Giulietta Masina plays a betrayed wife whose inability to come to terms with reality leads her along a hallucinatory journey of self-discovery.

 I want to call this movie a masterpiece so badly but argh!
 It's just not there, there's some delirious bits that are impossible not to admire and the lead is all kinds of charming but Fellini can't quite make his point without it feeling excessive at least to me.
 And in the end it just doesn't quite come together in the way that something like 8 1/2 does.
 A must see none the less.